jchoudhry/manager/README.md

 ### Our Average Week

 We'll have a 1:1 every other week for at least 30mn.
 This meeting discusses topic of substance (coaching, mentorship, giving context, or even venting), not updates.
-We may also discuss issues that affect the DX: new projects, new standards, etc. This time is yours, however, so any topics that you would like to discuss will be prioritized.
+We may also discuss issues that affect the DX: new projects, new standards, etc. This time is yours, however, so topics you bring will be prioritized.

 ---